juditacs/wikt2dict/README.md

 4. Extract translations using the previously set up configuration:

-    python extract_translations.py ../cfg/main.cfg la
+    python extract_translations.py ../cfg/w2d.cfg la

 The last parameter tells wikt2dict to extract the Latin Wiktionary.

 5. Repeat the steps 1-4. with at least two other Wiktionaries of your choice.
-Preferrably chose Wiktionaries that have a section in the cfg/translations.cfg file.
+Preferrably chose Wiktionaries that have a full section in the cfg/w2d.cfg file.

-Congratulations, you have successfully finished the test tutorial of wikt2dict.
-Please send your feedback to judit@sch.bme.hu.

-///// Not implemented yet. ////
+## Triangulating

-6 Now you are ready to try the triangulating.
+Now you are ready to try the triangulating.
 This is done by calling:

-    python triangulate.py ../cfg/translations.cfg
+    python triangulate.py ../cfg/w2d.cfg

-The output is saved in the ../dat/triangle directory.
+The output is saved in the ../dat/triangle directory by default.
+You can change this of course.
 You can limit the triangulating to a certain languages.
 For example calling:
-    python triangulate.py ../cfg/translations.cfg la
+    python triangulate.py ../cfg/w2d.cfg la

 would only run triangulating for triangles that contain Latin and skip the others.

+Congratulations, you have successfully finished the test tutorial of wikt2dict.
+Please send your feedback to judit@sch.bme.hu.

+Please cite:

+@inproceedings{Acs:2013,
+    title={Building basic vocabulary across 40 languages},
+    author={Judit \'Acs and Katalin Pajkossy and Andr\'as Kornai}, booktitle={Proceedings of the 6th Workshop on Building and Using Comparable Corpora}, year={2013}
+}

+## Upcoming

-7 4lang coverage
+4lang coverage

+Check out our basic vocabulary at: http://hlt.sztaki.hu/resources/4lang/

 You can create statistics of the coverage of 4lang and uroboros by calling:

     cat ../dat/lang/*/res/word_pairs | python fourlang_coverage.py ../res/4lang/coverage